i-jurij/AC_nette/README.md

 `php ./bin/start.php migrate`
 for created db tables.
 It safely for data in existing tables.
 SQL query for tables created is in file "create_sql.php".
+Then if you need you can added category and services manually from dump file of database
+AC_start_need_create_admin_user_from_console.sql

 Then run:
 `php ./bin/start.php useradd <username> <password>`